bioinfoUQAM/RL-bgc-components/README.md

 #### **Test - configure & run**

+Candidate BGC predictions to be optimized can be obtained using a BGC prediction tool, such as [TOUCAN](https://github.com/bioinfoUQAM/TOUCAN).
+The inputted candidate BGCs must be in a tab-separated values (TSV) named *.IDs.test file, containing the genes/regions in a candidate BGC and its predicted label.
+The input file is placed in the `/corpus/metrics` folder, as the sample file `/corpus/metrics/sample-candidateBGCs.IDs.test`.

 At the `[prediction]` section  in the `config.init` file:
 - set `True` to parameters `neighbor.weight`, `dry.islands`, and `average.action`  to use the functional annotation strategies available